gautremf/techinterview-github/README.md

 Upon completion of Node/Npm install go to terminal/console and type in npm -v to verify the install was good.

 Navigate to the location of the installed application.
-For example in my case it is C:/Development/git/techinterview-github/ once you have reached the correct directory.
-Type these series of commands:
+For example in my case it is C:/Development/git/techinterview-github/GithubDashboard once you have reached the correct directory.
+Type these commands:
 *******************
 npm install
 *******************